ros-realtime/ros-realtime-rpi4-image/README.md

   - If you have setup scripts running inside the chroot, or other files supporting the setup, put it here and copy it in.
 9. Run the _host-side phase1 setup script_ (`setup_script_phase1_outside_chroot`).
+  - Variables `export`ed by `main.sh` and `vars.sh` are usable in this scripts,
+    as well as the other user-defined scripts below.
-  - For the RT setup, the RT kernel is built during this step.
+  - For the RT setup, the RT kernel is downloaded from Github in this step.
-  - You can also do things like downloading some prebuilt packages from the internet here.
 10. Run the _chroot-side phase1 setup script_ (`setup_script_phase1_inside_chroot`).
     This runs the script inside the mounted FS via a chroot in the target architecture via qemu-user-static.